 A child (of a Danish father and a foreign mother) that has not obtained Danish nationality automatically by birth can furthermore acquire Danish nationality by naturalisation without fulfilling the ordinary conditions.
-This rule applies for persons born on October 12, 1993 and later.
+This rule applies for persons born on 12 October 1993 and later.

-A foreign child under 12 years of age, adopted by a Danish adoption order, acquires Danish nationality by the adoption whether adopted by a married couple, cohabitating couple or a single parent.
+A foreign child under 12 years of age, adopted by a Danish adoption order, acquires Danish nationality by the adoption whether adopted by a married couple, cohabitating couple or a single parent if at least one of the parents is a Danish national.